-The EARTH project gave the mathematical power model for calculating the energy consumption in the base stations in various scenarios of rural, sub-urban and dense urban, the linear power model is used in generic simulations.
+The EARTH project gave the mathematical power model for calculating the energy consumption in the base stations in various scenarios of rural, sub-urban and dense urban.
+The project developed a linear power model.
+This model does the simulations.
 It also gives the internal breakdown of energy consumed within different sizes of nodes such as macro, micro, pico and femto.

-In [6] the study was conducted to break up the energy consumed by different components of the BS in macro, pico and other cells that support the 3GPP LTE standard.
+The study [6] showed to break up the energy consumed by different components of the BS in macro, pico and other cells that support the 3GPP LTE standard.
 It supports the Earth Project’s state of the art (SoTA) power model.

-In [7] a “Manhattan-type city grid” is analyzed for energy performance in which off-loading the macro cells with indoor cells prove to be more energy efficient.
+In [7] a “Manhattan-type city grid” is analyzed for energy performance in which macro cells were off-loaded with indoor cells.
+It was proven that indoor cells are more energy-efficient.

-In [8] study was conducted to find if in a dense urban scenario, the indoor nodes would prove to be energy efficient or not but, to the contrary they proved to be worse than keeping only the macro BS grid in the scenario.
+The dense urban scenario was studied in the study [8] wherein it was discovered that the indoor nodes were worse than the macro BS grid.

-In [9] study was conducted on densification of network in which it was found out that the deployment of smaller cells reduces the transmit power of large base stations (BSs) and the idle time and backhaul proved to be energy wasters.
+A dense network was [9] studied.
+In which; it was found out that the transmit power of the large base stations (BS’s) is less with the smaller cells.
+The idle time and the backhaul were the energy wasters.

-In [10] a heterogeneous network scenario was considered in which network densification strategies were introduced and to save the power; micro DTX and pico node sleep modes were utilized to prove that the network densification could take place successful without increasing the energy requirements.
+A heterogeneous network scenario was [10] studied.
+In the study; how to save the power by increasing the network density studied.
+To prove that the network density successfully increased without increasing the energy requirements; micro DTX and pico node sleep modes was used.
 The heterogeneous network was composed of macro nodes and pico nodes.
 At high traffic energy could be saved a lot by smaller nodes handling large traffic, thereby increasing user performance and decreasing energy consumption at the same time.

-We will make use of these energy saving features like micro DTX, lean carrier and MBSFN in the nodes.
+We will make use of these energy-saving features like micro DTX, lean carrier and MBSFN in the nodes.

-We will make use of Ericsson’s static network simulator which will present us a realistic three-dimensional model of a city with buildings, pavements and open spaces.
-The simulator makes use of ray-tracing propagation models like BEZT.
+We will use Ericsson’s static network simulator which will present us a realistic three-dimensional model of a city; with buildings, pavements and open spaces.
+The simulator uses ray-tracing propagation models like BEZT.

 Purpose of the Project

-With the outset of 5G, many cities will be deployed with small cells.
-The networks will densify at a very fast pace.
-The internet of things (IoT) would need densified network with lower latency and higher throughput for self-driving cars, buses etc. New technologies like augmented reality and virtual reality are bound to demand higher data rates.
+With the outset of 5G, many cities will use small cells.
+The networks density will increase at a very fast pace.
+The internet of things (IoT) would need more dense network with lower latency and higher throughput for self-driving cars, buses etc. New technologies like augmented reality and virtual reality are bound to demand higher data rates.
 These advancements will call for a strengthened mobile broadband network.

-To have an environment friendly transit into this era of internet of things, we also need to focus on energy consumption by these networks.
-There are various approaches for densifying the present network that we have.
-We will consider an approach to cater to the traffic demands with traditional macro cells versus micro cells.
+To have a good balance between environment and the Internet of Things, it is important to focus on energy consumption by these networks.
+There are various approaches to increase the present network density; we will compare the approaches to cater to the traffic demands with macro cells versus micro cells deployments.

-We will setup a dense urban real like scenario in our simulator and compare the energy efficiencies between macro cells centric deployment versus a micro cells centric deployment, and we will make use of energy saving schemes like micro DTX, lean carrier and MBSFN to reduce the power consumed in the network.
-We will deploy these cells in the city center where the highest traffic demand is highest.
+We will setup a dense urban real like scenario in our simulator and compare the energy efficiencies between macro cells centric deployment versus a micro cells centric deployment, and we will make use of energy- saving schemes like micro DTX, lean carrier and MBSFN to cut the power consumed in the network.
+The traffic demand is highest in the city center; we will deploy these cells there.